kevinrenskers/mixedcase.nl/content/articles/2013-06-03-getting-started-with-programming.md

 ## PHP
 Like I said, HTML are CSS are not actual programming languages, you won't be able to create "dynamic" websites, where some kind of logic can create different pages for different users.
-Think about a website where you can logic with your account, where you can leave comments, where there's a ton of articles or pictures coming from a database, etc.
+Think about a website where you can login with your account, where you can leave comments, where there's a ton of articles or pictures coming from a database, etc.

 That's where the programming starts, and for me it started with learning PHP in 2001.
 Back then it was the most popular language for creating websites, but I wouldn't recommend anyone starting out now to learn this.
 Better to start with a modern language like Python.
+So, no links to resources.

 ## Python and Django
 After I worked as a PHP developer for nine year I decided enough was enough; I needed something new.
 And this something new was to be Python, a popular language for creating dynamic websites.
 It's also used to create apps, desktop software, games and much more.
-A perfect choice then with lots of room to grow and many available jobs.
+A perfect choice then with lots of room to grow and many available jobs (and usually better paying then PHP jobs too!).

 When you want to build a website you normally choose a "framework": a set of tools and functions that will make your life a lot easier.
 A bunch of smart people have done most of the heavy lifting: all the standard repetitive stuff like talking to a database, letting users log in, saving comments to a news article and much more is all taken care off.

 Arguably one of the best frameworks for Python is Django.
-Definitely my recommendation to pick up.
+Definitely my recommendation to pick up, also because of the many jobs that are available for Django programmers.

 ### Resources
 - [Learn Python The Hard Way](http://learnpythonthehardway.org/book/)